julianlam/feps/fep/ef61/fep-ef61.md

 ### Compatibility

-The following alternatives to resolver URLs are being considered:
+The following alternatives to gateway URLs are being considered:

 1. Use regular HTTP URLs but include a link to a DID URL in the `url` (with `canonical` relation type, as proposed in [FEP-fffd][FEP-fffd]).
 For pointers to other objects such as `inReplyTo` property, an embedded object with `url` property can be used instead of a plain URL.
 2. Alter object ID depending on the capabilities of the peer which can be reported by [NodeInfo][NodeInfo] or some other mechanism.